-They eventually invaded that entire region, subjugating the native tribes who, are today referred to as being Salishan Tribes.
-The Salishan tribal people are a mixture of Anishinabek and the native peoples who lived in that region before the Anishinabek invaded.
+About 2,000 years ago, an Ojibway man or woman prophet, became widely known among Ojibway's and it eventually had an impact on Salishan Indians and their history.
+This prophet foretold of events which would occur among Ojibway's, especially to their leaders, including mide priest.
+They took those predictions very seriously.
+They quickly followed prophecy and sent their explorers westward in search of food that grows on water.
+They headed straight westward from North America's Atlantic Coastline and discovered Pacific Ocean and Salishan People.
+They eventually invaded that entire region, subjugating native tribes who, are today referred to as being Salishan Tribes.
+Salishan People are a mixture of Ojibway and native peoples who lived in that region and Chinese and Filipino People.
 They are considered to be related through language.
-They refer to the Algonquian-Salishan-Wakashan language relationship, as being the Algonquian-Wakashan language family.
-Not all Salishan Indians are considered to be partially Algonquian, but many are.
-I will first include the Salishan tribe who are obviously of Algonquian origins and Salishan as well.
-Then i will include the Salishan Tribes who are not Anishinabe.
-The Anishinabek at all the locations below of Algonquian origin, have been forced by the whites to lose their tribal identity.
+They refer to this Algonquian-Salishan-Wakashan language relationship, as being Algonquian-Wakashan language family.
+Not all Salishan Indians are considered to be partially Algonquian yet most are.
+I will first include Salishan People who are obviously of Algonquian origins and Salishan as well.
+Then i will include Salishan Tribes who are not Anishinabe.
+Ojibway People at all locations listed below, have been forced by whites to lose their tribal identity.

 Coeur d'Alene Tribe

 They lived in extreme northern Idaho, eastern Washington, western Montana, and southern British Columbia.
 They were united in a confederacy.
 They have a reservation in northwestern Idaho that covers 524 sq. mi. and has a population of 6,551, which includes non indians.
 There are 2,000 enrolled tribal members.
 They were a warlike people who fought the invading whites.